 The medial umbilical folds are bilateral raised ridges of parietal peritoneum in the deep aspect of the anterior abdominal wall formed by the underlying medial umbilical ligaments running from the pelvis to the umbilicus.
 The medial umbilical ligaments are anatomical remnants of the obliterated ...

 The median umbilical fold is a raised ridge of parietal peritoneum in the deep aspect of the anterior abdominal wall overlying the median umbilical ligament (urachal remnant).
 It is seen to lie between the transversalis fascia and peritoneum.
-It is one of the 5 umbilical folds and should not be confused with the bilateral...
+It is one of five umbilical folds and should not be c...

 Medical devices in the abdomen and pelvis are important to be recognized, just like medical devices of the chest.
 Often we ignore these devices, considering them to be incidental and non-pathological, however it is essential to be aware of potential complications.

 Medullary cystic disease complex belongs to group of pediatric cystic renal diseases charaterised by progressive tubular atrophy with glomerulosclerosis (chronic tubulointerstitial nephritis) and multiple small medullary cysts.